LYiHub/psydraw/README.md

 - All results require interpretation and validation by qualified mental health professionals.

 ### Access to Full System
-For research or clinical purposes requiring access to the complete system (including prompts), please contact us at: [zhangyiqun344@gmail.com].
+For research or clinical purposes requiring access to the complete system (including prompts), please contact us at: [project.htp@lyi.ai].
 Access will only be granted after:
 1. Verification of professional credentials
 2. Review of intended use case
 3. Agreement to ethical guidelines and usage terms